emikes919/eddymikes_blog/_posts/2023-11-24-the-only-way-out-is-through.md

 I can reload the gun, sure, but that usually requires firing the gun too (spending money to make money).

-I fired a bullet when I started Chowtime, and given its outlook, I’m starting to explore other ways to generate income.
+I fired a bullet when I started [Chowtime!](https://www.linkedin.com/company/chowtime/){:target="_blank"}, and given its outlook, I’m starting to explore other ways to generate income.

 The combination of passing time and a fixed number of bullets is putting a lot of pressure on me to not miss.